wappointment/wappointment/readme.txt

 ==  Our Appointment Booking System features ==
 * Unlimited bookings
-* User-friendly and intuitive interface with no coding involved
+* User-friendly and intuitive interfaces with no coding involved

 = Availability Setup as an Admin =
 * Set your recurrent availability within seconds